Hello, people in my computer

 So, I kind of gave up on Wuthering Heights.
 It's not bad, but I really hate having to look at family trees to understand what's going on in a story.
 It's a problem with huge fantasy novels as well.
 I just don't remember who that person is, how they relate to this other person, and why I should care!

 Instead, I read some short stories by Bram Stoker (some were good, others not), and then the excellent horror anthology Out There Screaming, curated by Jordan Peele.
 I really enjoyed it.
 People of StoryGraph and on Goodreads were complaining about it not being 'horror' enough, or equating that with not being 'scary' enough, which I disagree with on multiple levels.
 Some of the stories were pretty spooky, but more importantly, whether something is 'scary' is so subjective!
 Doesn't make much sense to me.
-Plenty of people also said that the best stories were in the first half, or the second half - so clearly people aren't agreed on that either.
+Plenty of people also said that the best stories were in the first half, and others said the second half was better - so clearly people aren't agreed on that either.
 I liked stories throughout it, and there were none that I regretted reading or felt were a waste of time, which is impressive for a short story collection.
-I recommend picking up a copy if you like horror, but especially if you're looking for new black authors to try out.
+I recommend picking up a copy if you like horror or short stories, but especially if you're looking for new black authors to read.

 You can follow me on StoryGraph here, by the way!